Pre-script: GCI was 50 days long. This post too, is rather long and detailed. There’s a TLDR at the end if, um, you want a TLDR.

 Post-script: Of course a blog post, no matter how long, cannot do justice to all the experiences I’ve had and all the people I’ve met over these 50 days.
 I’m really sorry if I missed you out.

-- I’m not exactly fond of Google, to say the least (shh). [return]
+- I’m not fond of some things about Google, by the way. [return]